rupadarshiray/rupadarshiray.github.io/content/workstation/hierarchical-longterm-wiki.md

 [Dendron](https://dendron.so) has a hierarchy-first approach which is why it contains the best features to be implementing the wiki on.
 It can be implemented with a combination of Obsidian and Dendron.

 ## file naming convention

 I prefer the simple `parent.child.grandchild.great-gandchild` style of "."-separated namespace hierarchies.

 # Further developments
 - Building the hierarchies for various disciplines and fields of study: [Hierarchical bases](academic-curation.workstation.wiki.hierarchical-bases)

-# Testing of power

-**TO BE YET TESTED BY ME ;)**

-- *test if this wiki can help to generate new ideas (whatever that means?!)*
-- test if the notes can surprise the author thyself

 # Resources
 The philosophies can be further investigated in: